ajeetraina/labspace-developer-productivity/labspace/05-build.md

 With your code developed and tested, it's time to package it into a container image.
 This lab focuses on **building locally** with Docker and BuildKit — no cloud builder required.

+> 📂 The commands below run from inside the project directory.
+If you've opened a new terminal since Lab 3, `cd catalog-service-node` first.

 ## Build the image

 The project ships with a `Dockerfile`.
 Build it and give it a tag: